sdbs-uni-p/vldb25-dbms-live-patching/patch-crawler/README.md

 ## Reproduction Results

-You can either crawl live patches using the VM, executing it on the prepared server directly, or using the prepared Docker container.
+You can crawl live patches using one of the following environments: the VM, a prepared server, or a [Docker container](container).
+However, we recommend using the prepared server or the VM, as using `perf` inside a Docker container can lead to certain difficulties.

-### VM
+### QEMU VM

-We noticed a crash of the VM when analyzing the commits for MariaDB during the phase of using `perf` to trace the function calls (step 3).
+We noticed a crash of the QEMU VM when analyzing the commits for MariaDB during the phase of using `perf` to trace the function calls (step 3).
 We could not find the cause of this crash (no error message, sufficient disk space, free main memory, etc.), but restarting the script from the point where it failed resolved the issue, and the script ran successfully.

-### Docker Container in the VM

-See the [Docker Container](#docker-container) section for instructions.

 ## Linux Kernel

 Patch crawling should be done using the ***unmodified*** Linux kernel.

 ```
-# Inside the VM:
 cd ~
 ./kernel-regular
 sudo reboot